alaa-almaliki/magento2-store-config/README.md

 `php -f bin/magento store-config:configure`

-The above command will write the configurations in the files to the `core_config_data` table.
+The above command will write the configurations from the files to the `core_config_data` table.

 The configuration will be written based on the deploy mode.